google/WebFundamentals/src/site/the-essentials/performance/critical-rendering-path/constructing-the-object-model.markdown

 key-takeaways:
   construct-object-model:
     - Bytes → characters → tokens → nodes → object model
-    - HTML markup is transformed into a Document Object Model (DOM)
-    - CSS markup is transformed into a CSS Object Model (CSSOM)
+    - HTML markup is transformed into a Document Object Model (DOM), CSS markup is transformed into a CSS Object Model (CSSOM)
-    - Both DOM and CSSOM are tree structures that capture the structure of the markup
     - DOM and CSSOM are independent data structures
-    - DevTool Timeline allows us to capture and inspect the construction and processing costs of DOM and CSSOM
+    - Chrome DevTools Timeline allows us to capture and inspect the construction and processing costs of DOM and CSSOM
+notes:
+  devtools:
+    - We'll assume that you have basic familiarity with Chrome DevTools - i.e. you know how to capture a network waterfall, or record a timeline.
+If you need a quick refresher, check out the <a href="https://developers.google.com/chrome-developer-tools/">Chrome Developer Tools documentation</a>, or if you're new to DevTools, I recommend taking the Codeschool <a href="http://discover-devtools.codeschool.com/">Discover DevTools</a> course.
 ---
 {% wrap content%}

 {% include modules/toc.liquid %}

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.construct-object-model %}
+{% include modules/takeaway.liquid title="TL;DR" list=page.key-takeaways.construct-object-model %}

 ## Document Object Model (DOM)